International Life Assurance Society: Equitable Fire Insurance Company

 Although the Equitable Fire Insurance Company was not a subsidiary of the National Loan, the two companies were related.
 Both were stock companies owned by a large number of investors, and ownership might have been shared by the same investors.
 But regardless of whether or not there were common owners, there were five individuals who were directors of both companies and one of them was T. Lamie Murray (who also was chairman of both boards of directors).
 The two companies appeared together in the same advertisements and initially shared the same address in London.
 Management of Equitable Fire acknowledged that their company had been "brought out under the powerful auspices" of the National Loan.

 Equitable Fire was established in June 1849, but did not commence operations until mid 1850.
-It was registered under the Joint Stock Companies Act of 1844 and, as such, was required to file financial statements with Britain's Board of Trade.
+It was registered under the Joint Stock Companies Act 1844 and, as such, was required to file financial statements with Britain's Board of Trade.
 Those reports were published by the House of Commons.
 They show that, although Equitable Fire had been advertising its possession of £500,000 capital, the actual amount of paid-in capital was far lower.
 At the end of 1851, actual paid-in capital amounted to only £15,000.
 Furthermore, about one-third of that initial capital had been loaned to Murray.
 In the financial report for that period, the company's auditors noted the existence of the loan and commented that they "would not be supposed to express any opinion in favour of [it]".
 They added that the matter "may require further investigation by the directors".
 However, by the time that report was finalized in August 1852, Murray and four other directors had already been removed from their positions (and this was at about the same time that Murray resigned as chairman and director of the National Loan).
 When announcing the departure, the ongoing management said only that there had been a "complete reorganization" of the board of directors.